A terrific talk on the humane use of technology.Jeremy Keith

 Joseph Weizenbaum, one of the fathers and leading critics of modern artificial intelligence wrote:

-The arrival of the Computer Revolution has been announced many times, but if the triumph of a revolution is to be measured in terms of the social revision it entrained, then there has been no computer revolution
+The arrival of the Computer Revolution and the founding of the Computer Age have been announced many times.
+But if the triumph of a revolution is to be measured in terms of the profundity of the social revisions it entrained, then there has been no computer revolution.

 Alan Kay, another important figure in the development of early personal computing wrote this: